6.2 Aligning with Curriculum

 4c.1 | Access to and understanding of the school’s curriculum materials, including scope and sequence and unit timelines

-4c.2 | A plan to ensure tutoring program complements and is responsive to the classroom instruction that students receive (e.g., the program uses the same vocabulary used in classroom instruction)
+4c.2 | A plan to ensure tutoring program complements and is responsive to classroom instruction and any tiered supports that the students receive (e.g., the program uses the same vocabulary used in interventions and classroom instruction)